Shopify/polaris/UNRELEASED-v5.md

 - Removed `AppBridge`, `ResourcePicker` and `Loading`, `Modal`, `Page`, `Toast` App Bridge render delegation ([#2046](https://github.com/Shopify/polaris-react/pull/2046))
 - Drop support for iOS 9 ([#2195](https://github.com/Shopify/polaris-react/pull/2195))
 - The styles in global.scss have been moved into AppProvider.
 This only affects apps using the 'esnext' build; if you import `@shopify/polaris/styles.css` you are unaffected.
 Any applications using the 'esnext' build no longer needs to import the `@shopify/polaris/esnext/global.scss` file as it does nothing.
 An empty global.scss is provided in order to not break existing integration with sewing-kit versions < 0.113.0. ([#2392](https://github.com/Shopify/polaris-react/pull/2392))
+- Reversed the precedence of the language dictionaries passed into the `AppProvider`'s `i18n` prop.
+When passing an array of dictionaries the first dictionary should be your prefered language, followed by any fallback languages. ([]())

 ### Enhancements